 Charlie Banana is also an eco-friendly brand.
 The diapers are made and sourced carefully and naturally, and part of their company mission is to educate families on the waste and impact left from using disposable diapers (rather than cloth).

 I have tried both the sized diapers and the one-size option, and my preference leans heavily toward the one-size diapers.
 Sized diapers are great for newborns or for meeting another specific need, but the one-sized diapers are much more cost efficient, as they can be used from birth until potty training (in most cases).
-Make sure you check out their Fashion Collection, and my personal favorite diaper - Goodbye Disposable, Hello Cloth!
+Make sure you check out their Fashion Collection

 There is something about GroVia diapers that just oozes the type of quality and feel that makes you know instantly that you have a good product.
 The outer shell has a thermal-laminated waterproofing (with no formaldehyde), and the inside is made from 100% IMO organic certified cotton.